Profitbase/PowerBI-visuals-FinancialReportingMatrix/README.md

 - Configure via fields and formatting pane
 - Supports formatting and calculations from the data model

-For any questions about this visual, please send an e-mail to our team at support@profitbase.no.
+For any questions about this visual, please submit an [issue](https://github.com/Profitbase/PowerBI-visuals-FinancialReportingMatrix/issues) or send an e-mail to our team at support@profitbase.no.

 ## Getting started

 ### Video tutorial

 [Demo - Create a basic income statement](https://youtu.be/MfbrkhQKSL4)

 ### Step-by-step guide